desa-thomas/ASCIIPlot/README.md

 ![Example screenshot](screenshots/shifted_sin.png)

 ## About
 ASCII Plot is a terminal-based function plotter built in C using ncurses.
-It features a custom-built mathematical expression parser designed specifically for this project.
+It features a [math expression parser](https://github.com/desa-thomas/fxp) I made for this project.
 The parser constructs an expression tree to efficiently evaluate functions at any given x-coordinate.

 To render a graph, the program iterates through the visible x-values in the terminal window, evaluates the function at each point, and plots the corresponding y-values.
 Since the terminal is limited to displaying ASCII characters in a grid, the graph simulates curves by linearly interpolating between adjacent points to create a smoother visual approximation.